tinygg/gofaker/cmd/server/README.md

-# Gofakeit Server
+# Gofaker Server
-Run gofakeit via a running server.
+Run gofaker via a running server.
 All functions are available to run in lowercase as first path and if they take in additional parameters you may pass by query parameters.

 ### Installation